The power of positive thinking in business

 My arms begin to ache.
 Heavy.
 Someone’s pushing them down.
 They don’t appear to rise above the water.
 I can’t get them up and over.
 Rhythm?
 I’ve lost it.
 What’s happening?
 Why did I look left?
 Why didn’t I stay focused?
 Always getting distracted.
 Loosing faith.
 In that moment I stopped believing.
 I’ve lost traction.
 I give up!

 Where there is no hope, Mr Doubt creeps in.
-I loose my purpose.
+I lose my purpose.
 Why am I here?

 I look right again.
 There’s no-one to my left.
 I can sense it.
 Jack, I see him.
 He’s now half a body length ahead of me.
 I pull harder and faster.
 The pain in my arms is so intense.
 They’re numb, yet nail-penetratingly painful.
 The vice-like grip on my chest from the water takes my breath away.